MidnightsFX/Valheim_Armory/ValheimArmory/README.md

   | Rascal Daggers | Forge | Blackforest | `VAdagger_bronze_2h` | ![rascal daggers icon](https://i.imgur.com/88MEras.png) |
   | Rogue Daggers | Forge | Swamp | `VAdagger_iron_2h` | ![rogue daggers icon](https://i.imgur.com/1kyTYjP.png) |
   | Blackguard Runic Daggers | Forge | Mountain | `VAdagger_silver_2h` | ![blackguard runic daggers icon](https://i.imgur.com/8HwWqah.png) |

-  * Note: 2H Daggers will float infront of item wall mounts due to their separated attachment style.
-They display normally on an item stand.

-  The addition of 2H daggers at lower tiers also provides you a way to focus on that playstyle all of the way up till the current end of the game.

 </details>